-Opens the New Toolbar Button dialog, which lets you add a custom button to the toolbar.
-After creating the custom button, select it and click to move it to the Selected section.
+Option Description 14 Opens the New Toolbar Button dialog, which lets you add a custom button to the toolbar.
+After creating the custom button, select it and click 📄 to move it to the Selected section.
 Unless you specify otherwise, in the output the new button will display the text for the name you gave it.
 However, you can change this by editing the control type for the new button.
-To do this, you can select the Styles tab in the Skin Editor, expand the Toolbar Item node, select one of the styles listed above, expand the Type property group, and from the Control Type field select Button.
+To do this, you can select the Styles tab in the Skin Editor, expand the Toolbar Item node, select one of the styles listed above expand the Type preperty group and from the Control Type field above, expand the Type property group, and from the Control Type field select Button.
 To choose an image for the button, expand the General property group on the Styles tab and select image files in the Icon fields.